intel-analytics/BigDL-2.x/docs/docs/models/recommendation/programming-guide.md

 See [here](https://github.com/intel-analytics/analytics-zoo/blob/master/apps/recommendation/ncf-explicit-feedback.ipynb) for the Python notebook that trains the `NeuralCF` model on MovieLens 1M dataset and uses the model to do prediction and recommendation.

-After training the model, users can predict user item pairs, and recommend items(users) for users(items) given a RDD of UserItemFeature, which includes user item-pair candidates and corresponding features.

 ## Prediction and Recommendation

 ### Predict for user-item pairs
-RDD of [UserItemPrediction]() will be returned.
+Give prediction for each pair of user and item.
+Return RDD of [UserItemPrediction]().

 **Scala**
 ```scala